Rudi Gernreich: Fashion as social commentary

-Gernreich was very much against sexualization of the human body and the notion that the body was essentially shameful.
 Gernreich developed strong feelings about society's sexualization of the human body and disagreed with religious and social beliefs that the body was essentially shameful.
 He wanted to reduce the stigma of a naked body, to "cure our society of its sex hang up," as he put it.
 Gerneich stated, "To me, the only respect you can give to a woman is to make her a human being.
 A totally emancipated woman who is totally free."

 Gernreich approached fashion as a social commentary.
 He said, "I realized you could say things with clothes."
 Editors of Life magazine asked him to envision clothes in the future for its January 1, 1970, issue, and he produced designs of minimalist, unisex garments that could be worn by either men or women.
 He said he wanted to create a "utility principle" that would "take our mind off how we look and concentrate on really important matters."
 Fashion writer Marylou Luther, who became a good friend of Gernreich, wrote that he had two motives in his designs: one was to create modern fashion "for the 20th century and beyond," and the other was as "a social commentator, who just happened to work in the medium of clothes."
 Gernreich purposefully used his designs to advance his socio-political views.